 The Legal Externship Program Faculty shall award a grade of Pass or No Pass to students, as appropriate, for the field work component of the externship.
-Students' grades are determined both by satisfactory performance in the field and completion of Denver Law's fieldwork assignments, as described above.
+Whether first-time or repeat externs, students' fieldwork grades are determined both by satisfactory performance in the field and completion of Denver Law's fieldwork assignments, as described above.
 More information on what is required by Denver Law to earn field credit is listed in the semester-specific syllabus, which is provided at the onset of each semester.
 In accordance with University policy, a grade of "No Pass" for the fieldwork will not affect the student's G.P.A.
 If a student receives a grade of "No Pass," the student will receive no credit for the externship and the grade of "NP" will appear on the student's transcript.